We connect people through powerful storytelling and the celebration of food.

 Everything we do comes from our desire to inform, entertain and share new ideas.
 From feature documentary films to community gardens and from mobile applications to environmental conservation, our goal is to deeply strengthen our connection to the world we live in.

 We conduct workshops to help people grow their own food, learn how to tell their own stories and use technology to reach wider audiences.
 We make documentary films for theatrical and broadcast around the world.
 We also build mobile applications and digital networks that follow the weather and help you find what you’re looking for.

-Scott Anger is the founder and creative director of Pandau.
-For nearly 30 years, he has worked as a journalist, photographer and award-winning documentary filmmaker.
-Scott’s work now focuses on leveraging the power of storytelling in ways that promote vibrant and healthy communities.
+For more than three decades, Scott Anger has worked as a journalist and award-winning documentary filmmaker telling stories in more than forty countries.
+His work now focuses on leveraging the power of storytelling in ways that promote vibrant and healthy communities.

 Lara Hughey – Co-Founder & Edible Garden Maven

 Lara Hughey is the co-founder of Pandau and a certified Master Gardener.
 After a long career as an award-winning producer and media business executive, Lara has turned her passion for growing fruits and vegetables into a mission to help others become self-reliant and connect with the environment.